aio-libs/aiocache/README.rst

 .. image:: https://badge.fury.io/py/aiocache.svg
   :target: https://pypi.python.org/pypi/aiocache

+Disclaimer: The code is still in alpha version so if use it under your own responsibility.

 An asynchronous cache implementation with multiple backends for asyncio.
 Used `django-redis-cache <https://github.com/sebleier/django-redis-cache>`_ and `redis-simple-cache <https://github.com/vivekn/redis-simple-cache>`_ as inspiration for the initial structure.

 Current implementations are: